SciML/MultiScaleArrays.jl/README.md

 ```

 The head node then acts as the king.
 It is designed to have functionality which
-mimics a vector in order for usage in DifferentialEquations.
+mimics a vector in order for usage in DifferentialEquations or Optim.
 So for example

 ```julia
 embryo[12]